CaliforniaHerps.com

 Some examples of the various colors and patterns found in these morphs are:

-banded with black and gray or yellowish with or without reddish saddles along the back on the light bands;
+- banded with black and gray or yellowish with or without reddish saddles along the back on the light bands

-solid gray or brown with a darker head;
+- solid gray or brown with a darker head

-banded with orange or red and black;
+- banded with orange or red and black

-banded with white and black;
+- banded with white and black

-banded with pink and gray;
+- banded with pink and gray

-reddish-orange above with gray sides; and
+- reddish-orange above with gray sides

-gray with a thin orange stripe along the back.
+- gray with a thin orange stripe along the back

 Life History and Behavior